laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

    ``chmod u+x deploy_via_bash.sh``
    ``./deploy_via_bash.sh --stackName bigipstack --licenseType Hourly --sshKey mykey --subnet1Az1 $BIGIP_SUBNET_ID --imageName Good200Mbps --restrictedSrcAddressApp 0.0.0.0/0 --Vpc $BIGIP_VPC_ID --instanceType m5.large --restrictedSrcAddress 0.0.0.0/0``

-3. Monitor the progress at Services > CloudFormation.
+4. Monitor the progress at Services > CloudFormation.
 Find the BIG-IP at Services > EC2 > Instances.
-   If the task takes longer than 5mins, you may observe the following error:
     ```In order to use this AWS Marketplace product you need to accept terms and subscribe.
 To do so please visit https://aws.amazon.com/marketplace/pp?sku=5pooknn8bmapsmdkegu5ikyng (Service: AmazonEC2; Status Code: 401; ```
     Visit the link in your error message to accept the terms and subscribe.
 This is required only once.

-4. Login to the BIG-IP
+5. Login to the BIG-IP
    - ``ssh -i ~/.ssh/id_rsa admin@<BIG-IP IP>``
    - ``bash``
    - Create a CIS partition